Structural changes to ISO 9001:2015

 So what does this change in structure mean?
 Firstly, it is worth mentioning that this is Annex SL, which recommends a structure to the people re-writing 9001.
 It is not mandatory to stick with this structure and the ISO 9001 writers may decide to change it.
 However the further they drift from it, the more isolated their standard will be from similar standards.
 It is reasonable to expect (and we have seen this in the current committee draft) that this structure (and content) will be substantially adopted.
 The structure of the standard we see in the committee draft, which has been described above, probably won’t change much.

-The new structure will have limited impact on existing systems.
+The new structure will have a limited impact on existing systems.
 Technically, the content of the requirements is what will cause most of the changes to our management systems.
-The structure changes mean that a new document review, or a cross reference document linking each of the requirements in the standard to the documentation, will have to be completed.
-While many organizations have one of these, it is less likely that they maintain it, so the completely new structure will offer organizations the opportunity to double check the conformance of their existing documentation.
+The structure changes mean that a new document review, or a cross-reference document linking each of the requirements in the standard to the documentation, will have to be completed.
+While many organizations have one of these, it is less likely that they maintain it, so the completely new structure will offer organizations the opportunity to double-check the conformance of their existing documentation.

 There are many systems out there that have taken the structure and numbering of the current system. if that is not changed to this new structure then these organizations may be seen by their customers as operating out of date systems.

-While a lot of the content is the same in spirit as that found in the existing ISO standard, terminology has changed and will need to be double checked, and ultimately, some of the new content will require a few new processes.
+While a lot of the content is the same in spirit as that found in the existing ISO standard, the terminology has changed and will need to be double-checked, and ultimately, some of the new content will require a few new processes.